-Ronald "Slim" Williams Net Worth and salary: Ronald "Slim" Williams is a Louisiana-born producer and entrepreneur who has a net worth of $100 million.
-Also known as "Slim tha Don" or "The Godfather," Williams is best known for co-founding the record label Cash Money Records along with his younger brother Bryan Williams (also known as Birdman).
-Ronald plays an incredibly active role in the production of Cash Money's various albums, and he has served as an executive producer on almost all of its releases.
+Ronald "Slim" Williams is a Louisiana-born producer and entrepreneur who has a net worth of $150 million.
+Also known as "Slim tha Don" or "The Godfather," Ronald Slim Williams is best known for co-founding the record label Cash Money Records along with his younger brother Bryan Williams (also known as Birdman).
+Ronald plays an active role in the production of Cash Money's various albums, and he has served as an executive producer on almost all of its releases.

-Cash Money has been estimated to be worth about $300 million and was formed in 1991.
-Other artists who have been signed with Cash Money Records include Paris Hilton, Mystikal, Young Thug, Juvenile, Christina Millian, Robb Banks, Young Greatness, and more.
+Cash Money, which was formed in 1991, has been estimated to be worth at least $300 million thanks largely to its continued strong royalty stream and presumed long-term value of its catalog.
+Other artists who have been signed with Cash Money Records include Drake, Nicki Minaj, Lil Wayne, Paris Hilton, Mystikal, Young Thug, Juvenile, Christina Millian, Robb Banks, Young Greatness, and more.
 In contrast to his younger brother Bryan, Ronald tends to steer clear of the media spotlight.
 Little is known about his personal life, although he was featured in CNBC's documentary "Newbos: The Rise of America's New Black Overclass."
 Ronald also appeared in an episode of "Behind the Music" in 2009.

-Career: In the early 90s, Ronald and Bryan co-founded Cash Money Records.
+In the early 90s, Ronald "Slim" Williams and Bryan co-founded Cash Money Records.
 By the end of the decade, the label had become incredibly successful.
 Ronald and Bryan signed up-and-coming stars like the Hot Boys.
 One of the key members of the Hot Boys was Lil' Wayne, who would later go on to become one of Cash Money's most profitable stars.
-In 1999 alone, Cash Money Records had sold more than 9 million records.

 Lil' Wayne has praised Ronald for helping him learn key life values, and he has described him as "like a father."
 Under Ronald's guidance, Cash Money Records adhered to strict principles.
 Artists are strongly encouraged to remain drug-free, and they are expected to display a strong work ethic.